oktadev/okta-blog/_source/_posts/2023-07-31-workflows-workshop.md

 ### Running the application

-To start the Todo application, run the following command:
+To start the Todo application, run the following command from the application folder:

 ```
 npm start